State transfer with separable optical beams and variational quantum algorithms with classical light: Information transfer with mixed Werner beams

 \section{Information transfer with mixed $2\times 2$ Werner beams}

-We have, so far, focused on manipulations of equivalents of pure beams which have a pre-determined mixedness in the given dimension (in section (\ref{Equivalent})).
-In this section, we address the question as to what would happen, for example, to the information transfer, if a beam of higher degree of mixedness is employed in a given dimension, as a channel.
-This question is pertinent because in most of the scenarios, information transfer is sought to be accomplished by using pure classically entangled light\footnote{ In most of the scenarios, state transfer from one degree of freedom to another, by employing pure classically entangled light, is aimed at transferring information from the former to the latter.}.
+We have, so far, focused on transfer of information with higher dimensional separable equivalents of $2 \times 2$ entangled Werner beams.
+The separable equivalents are invariably mixed.
+In this section, we address the question whether it is possible to transfer information efficiently by employing mixed beams in the lower dimension itself.
+This question is pertinent because in most of the scenarios, \`{a} la quantum mechanics, it is implicitly assumed that the information transfer requires classically entangled light\footnote{ In most of the scenarios, state transfer from one degree of freedom to another, by employing pure classically entangled light, is aimed at transferring information from the former to the latter.}.

-To address this, we investigate information transfer between different degrees of freedom, by taking the example of $2\times 2$ Werner beams, with varying degrees of mixedness.
-We show that increasing mixedness (noise) is not a major impediment so long as the detector is sufficiently sensitive.
-That is, we argue that the same task can be accomplished by using highly mixed separable Werner beams.
-Crucially, retrieval of the transferred information is limited entirely by the sensitivity of the detector.
+To address this, we consider the simplest case of $2\times 2$ Werner beams for information transfer between different degrees of freedom.
+An increase in mixedness (noise) is not a major impediment since we shall see that, crucially, retrieval of the transferred information is limited entirely by the sensitivity of the detector.